-- 7. The scope of the review focused on a sample of external audits completed between 2011 and 2013.
+7. The scope of the review focused on a sample of external audits completed between 2011 and 2013.
 The review was carried out at the Global Fund Secretariat in Geneva.
-The review approach was as follows: - Initial meetings with the Global Fund Secretariat to discuss and agree on the objectives, scope and approach of the review; - Collection and review of relevant information including external audit reports, policy guidelines, key processes and procedures; - Interviews with Fund Portfolio Managers, finance officers and other relevant staff at the Secretariat, and where necessary selected grant recipient countries; - Limited tests of a sample of external audits; and - Debriefing meetings with relevant staff to share emerging findings and discuss scope for improvements. - 8.
-Our sample included three countries from the High Impact Africa 1 region: Côte d'Ivoire, Ghana and Nigeria.
-We reviewed 11 audits relating to six grants.
+The review approach was as follows:

+- Initial meetings with the Global Fund Secretariat to discuss and agree on the objectives, scope and approach of the review; - Collection and review of relevant information including external audit reports, policy guidelines, key processes and procedures; - Interviews with Fund Portfolio Managers, finance officers and other relevant staff at the Secretariat, and where necessary selected grant recipient countries; - Limited tests of a sample of external audits; and - Debriefing meetings with relevant staff to share emerging findings and discuss scope for improvements.

+8. Our sample included four countries from the High Impact Africa 2 region, Mozambique, Ethiopia, Tanzania and Zanzibar.
+We reviewed five audits relating to five grants.